DataDog/dd-trace-py/README.md

 #### Running Locally

 The CI tests can be run locally using the `circleci` CLI.
-More information about the CLI can be found here https://circleci.com/docs/2.0/local-jobs/.
+More information about the CLI can be found at https://circleci.com/docs/2.0/local-jobs/.

 After installing the `circleci` CLI, you can run jobs by name.
 For example: